almost-real/IDBG/README.md

 ## How to use:
-Load idbg on IDA and windbg-extension.dll on WinDbg then you simply have to press the key j + left click wherever you want to add a breakpoint to add a breakpoint and doing the same will also remove it.<br />
+Load idbg on IDA and windbg-extension.dll on WinDbg then simply press the key j + left click wherever you want to add a breakpoint to add a breakpoint and doing the same will also remove it if there's already a breakpoint in that location.<br />
 To change the key j to whatever key you want, you have to modify the parameter of the is_key_down function with the vkey code of the key you desire to use instead. <br />

 Credits: <br />